 Thank you for including me in your thoughtful interviews.

 began her career as a news reporter, later serving as a news, magazine and small press editor.
-The author of seven novels, she's also published
+The author of ten novels, she's a national award-winning photojournalist and has published